TJCSec/rctf-bloodwatch/README.md

 `--division` can be specified multiple times to include multiple divisions.
 Alternatively, specify a space-separated list in `RCTF_DIVISION`.

 ### Message
-`--message` is a format string with these variables available:
+`--message` is a template string with these variables available:

 - `challenge` (challenge object)
 - `blooder` (solve object)